Rakesh-Mourya-G/xen-orchestra/docs/xosan.md

 ### Step 1

-You will need to be registered on our website in order to use Xen Orchestra.
+You will need to be registered on our website in order to use CloudVisor.
 If you are not yet registered, [here is the way](https://xen-orchestra.com/#!/signup)

-SSH in your XenServer and use the command line `bash -c "$(wget -qO- https://xoa.io/deploy)"` - it will deploy Xen Orchestra Appliance on your XenServer infrastructure which is required to use XOSAN.
+SSH in your XenServer and use the command line `bash -c "$(wget -qO- https://xoa.io/deploy)"` - it will deploy CloudVisor Appliance on your XenServer infrastructure which is required to use XOSAN.

 > Note: You can also download the XVA file and follow [these instructions](https://xen-orchestra.com/docs/xoa.html#the-alternative).